kaisukez/makruk-js/readme.md

 ### State Object

-The `State` object contains everything about the current game position:
+The `State` object is a wrapper around the bitboard representation:
-- `boardState`: Piece positions on the board
+- `_bitboard`: Internal bitboard state (BitboardState)
-- `activeColor`: Whose turn it is (Color.WHITE or Color.BLACK)
+- `_turn`: Whose turn it is (Color.WHITE or Color.BLACK)
 - `moveNumber`: Current move number
-- `piecePositions`: Index of where each piece is located
-- `countdown`: Makruk counting rule state
-- `fenOccurrence`: Position repetition tracking
+- `fen`: Current position in FEN notation

+The bitboard state internally uses 64-bit integers (BigInt) to represent piece positions for fast bitwise operations.

 ---